dvjones89/dvjones89.github.io/_posts/2019-11-06-my-git-workflow.md

 ```
 git rebase -i d9c372e6ad9^
 ```
-Running the above command will open your editor to show all the commits after the SHA you provided as an argument.
-Since we provided the SHA for the commit directly before our first feature commit, we're shown a list of all the work we've done in the `add-model-validations` branch:
+Running the above command will open your editor to show all the commits in our `add-model-validations` feature branch:

 ```
 pick d9c372e6ad9 Add model validations and ensure any errors are rendered by the view